joaoruimatos/samsung-health-to-garmin/README.md

 You can edit `SAMSUNG_TO_FIT` near the top of the script if your export contains additional Samsung exercise IDs.

+> **Unknown exercise IDs:** If an export contains a Samsung exercise ID that is not enabled in `SAMSUNG_TO_FIT`, the converter currently preserves the activity by exporting it as `generic / generic` and prints a warning.
+This is intentional rather than silently discarding the activity.
+Review the warning, check the mapping reference below, and test the resulting activity in Garmin Connect before bulk importing unknown types.

 ### Other documented Samsung numeric IDs — reference only

 Samsung's legacy numeric `EXERCISE_TYPE` reference documents the IDs below in addition to the ten mappings enabled above.
 They are **not enabled by default** because this project has not personally tested their Garmin Connect classification.